A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: The Proposed Score Function

-Structure learning could be modelled as an optimization problem by defining an appropriate score function, and hence, it could be solved using an optimization algorithm.
-We have proposed a PLL score function with two penalty terms to control structure acyclicity and sparsity simultaneously.
-Consider $X_i$ as a discrete variable of a BN which its domain has $n_i$ value ${1,2,…,n_i}$. $\Uppi_i^G$ is $X_i$’s parents that has $\pi_k$ value ${1,2,…,\pi_k}$ in its domain.
+In this section, Bayesian network structure learning problem has been formulated as an optimization problem by defining an appropriate score function.
+The proposed score function is a PLL function, with two penalty terms added in order to control structure acyclicity and sparsity simultaneously.
+Consider $X_i$ as a discrete variable of a BN whose domain has $n_i$ value ${1,2,…,n_i}$. $\Uppi_i^G$ is $X_i$’s parents that has $\pi_k$ value ${1,2,…,\pi_k}$ in its domain.
 The parameter set of a BN is:

 The number of parameters is:

 If $n_i=O(n)$ for all $X_i$, the number of parameters is:

 We use a multi-logit model \citep{ref35} to decrease the number of parameters.
 Using this model the likelihood function is: